nav-j0t/customer-s-order-management/README.md

 # customer-s-order-management
-This was my hands on project for Database Management and is done using 2 different technologies.
-SQL and Oracle Servers
+This was my hands on project for Database Management and is done using 3 different technologies.
+SQL, Oracle Database Servers

 Proposal: